-- 01. Assignment.
+01. Assignment.
 Effective April 1, 2009, each student enrolled or enrolling in an Idaho school district or LEA will be assigned a unique student identifier.
 The unique student identifier shall follow the student from each school district or LEA or upon return to a school district or LEA after an absence from a school district or LEA no matter how long of absence has occurred.
-(5-8-09) - a.
-School districts must obtain unique student identifiers by providing the following information to the State Department of Education for each student: (5-8-09) - i.
-First and last name as written on a legal document such as birth certificate, passport, visa, social security card, or other such legal document.
-(5-8-09)
+(5-8-09) the State a.
+Departr School districts must obtain unique student identifiers by providing the following informent of Education for each student: nation to (5-8-09) security i. card, or ( First and last name as written on a legal document such as birth certificate, passport, visother such legal document. sa, social) (5-8-09) ii.

-D .
-C1 ! .1 (5 0 00) 11.
 Date of birth.
-(5-8-09)

-b.
-School districts or LEAs may provide any or all of the following additional information to help ensure unique identification such as: (5-8-09)
+(5-8-09) iii.
+Ethnicity.
+(5-8-09) iv.
+Gender.
+(5-8-09) ensure u b. nique ide School districts or LEAs may provide any or all of the following additional information entification such as: n to help (5-8-09) i.
+Birth mother's first and last name.
+(5-8-09) ii.

-TS: .1 .1 .1 .1 .1 (5.0.00) 1 Birth mother's first and last name.
-(5-8-09) 1.
-Diffi inotice 8 first and last name.
-(3-0-07)

-- ii.
 Parents' or guardians' first and last name(s).
-(5-8-09)

-- iii.
-Social security number.
-(5-8-09)
+(5-8-09) iii. 📈 Social security number.
+(5-8-09) iv.

-- iv.
 County of birth.
-(5-8-09)

-117. MASTER ADVANCEMENT PILOT PROGRAM (MAPP).
+(5-8-09) (4-7-11) (4-7-11) 117.
+MASTER ADVANCEMENT PILOT PROGRAM (MAPP).

-- 01. Definitions.
+01. Definitions.
 The following definitions apply only to Section 117 of these rules.
-(4-7-11) - a.
+(4-7-11) a.
 Challenge Exam.
 A test that is rigorous and covers the full depth and breadth of knowledge of a specific course.
 A challenge exam is more difficult than an End of Course exam which typically is counted only for a portion of a student's final grade and covers only a sampling of the course content.
-(4-7-11) - b.
+(4-7-11) b.
 Elementary.
-School grades K-6 (4-7-11) - c.
+School grades K-6 c.
 Local Education Agency (LEA).
 A school district or a charter school that operates independently of any district and reports to the Idaho Public Charter School Commission.
-(4-7-11) - d.
+(4-7-11) d.
 Secondary.
-School grades 7-12 (4-7-11) - f.
+School grades 7-12 (4-7-11) f.
 Alternate pathways.
 An alternate method for a student to receive a high school diploma early.
 The methods may include but are not limited to: portfolios, accelerated classes, online and independent study.
-(4-7-11)
+(4-7-11) 02.
+LEA Participation.